 - Seamless authentication with your existing systems and single sign-on

 - Employee profile templates, in which both public and private user profiles are supported

 - Powerful and flexible personalization and permissions

-- A variety of content types, such as articles, galleries, videos (including live streaming with AWS Elemental), press releases and images
+- A variety of content types, such as articles, galleries, videos, press releases and images

 - Powerful federated search, allowing busy editors to find exactly what they’re looking for, without having to ever leave the CMS

-- Flexible storytelling templates, including article, listicle, gallery, quiz and live blog
+- Flexible storytelling templates, including article, listicle, gallery and live blog

 - Discover why our out-of-the-box components and content models are relevant to more than 25 use cases and let you transform and adopt rapidly.